stefan-b-jakobsson/basload/README.md

     GOTO LOOP
 ```

-## Loading and running
+## Loading the program into memory

-BASLOAD resides in RAM at address $9000.
+BASLOAD needs to be loaded into memory with an absolute address at $9000.

 If stored on the SD card, load it with LOAD"BASLOAD.PRG",8,1 within the emulator.

 If stored in the host file system, start the emulator with x16emu -prg BASLOAD.PRG,9000 -sdcard sdcard.img

-You may then start BASLOAD with SYS $9000.
+## Loading and tokenizing BASIC source files

+Type SYS $9000 to start the main function of the program, that is loading a BASIC source file
+into memory.

+If the program has been run previously it will first ask if you want to reload the same source file.
+Press ENTER or Y and ENTER
+to do this.

-The program prompts you for the name of a source file.
-Just enter the name and press enter.
+Otherwise the program asks you to enter the source file name and press ENTER.

-If no warnings or errors are displayed you should get the READY message.
-Type RUN to start the BASIC program you loaded.
-Or type SAVE "MYPROGRAM.PRG",8 to store it in tokenized form on disk.

-## Tokenizer warnings and errors

 BASLOAD is not chatting with you as a source file is loaded.
 If all goes well nothing is said, and you are greeted with READY.

-While loading a source file you may get the following warnings and errors:
+List of errors and warnings that may occur:

 * LINE TOO LONG: if a line in the source file is longer than 250 characters
 * DUPLICATE LABEL DEFINITION: if you try to define the same label name more than once